 What Foods Contain Medium Chain Triglycerides?

-MCTs are found primarily in coconut oil, palm kernel oil, coconut products, and dairy products, with different foods containing different concentrations and types of MCTs.
-Generally, palm kernel oil, coconut oil and other coconut products contain higher concentrations of lauric acid and lower concentrations of caprylic and capric acid.
+MCTs are found primarily in coconut oil, palm kernel oil, coconut products, and dairy products.
+Palm kernel oil, coconut oil and other coconut products contain higher concentrations of lauric acid and lower concentrations of caprylic and capric acid.

 In coconut oil, about half of the fatty acids are lauric acid.
 Dairy products, on the other hand, contain primarily caprylic and capric acid and have lower concentrations of lauric acid.
-However, palm and coconut oil still contain much more MCTs overall than dairy products do.
+However, palm and coconut oil still contain more MCTs than dairy products.
 This is why they are the primary source for MCT oil even though they contain a lower concentration of the caprylic and capric acid used for MCT oil.
 Below are some foods that are rich in MCTs:

 - Coconut oil: As the primary source for MCT oil, more than 60 percent of the fatty acids in coconut oil are MCTs.
 While coconut oil contains a higher concentration of lauric acid, it still has the highest percentage of caprylic and capric acid making up 13 percent of its fatty acids.